 - Fractional shares

 - Access to alternative investors

 - Connect with a supportive community of investors

 - "Themes" help you to find investments that interest you

-With CrowdStreet, you can be assured that the platform thoroughly vets all the developers and performs a number of background and reference checks to increase the chances of a profitable return for investors.
+With CrowdStreet, you can be assured that the platform thoroughly vets all the developers and performs several background and reference checks to increase the chances of a profitable return for investors.
 (Of course, investing still involves risk.)